InES-Mannheim/spa-processes-web/docker-compose/README.md

 # SPA-WEB Docker Compose

-This project contains the Dockerfile which run nginx and the spa-web application deployed.
+This project contains the Dockerfile which run nginx and the spa-processes-web application.

 ## Run with docker compose